Skip to content

 Before even graduating, Oliver scored his first freelance gig based on work he produced in class!
 Now he's working full-time as a freelance illustrator and has created art for clients including Marvel, Upper Deck, and Monumental.

-We asked Oliver to review our Advanced Digital Illustration Course for anyone else thinking of starting a career in digital painting.
+We asked Oliver to review our Digital Illustration Specialization Course for anyone else thinking of starting a career in digital painting.

-Why did you decide to enroll in CG Spectrum's Advanced Digital Illustration course?
+Why did you decide to enroll in CG Spectrum's Advanced Digital Illustration Specialization course?

 I found CG Spectrum while looking for online courses, and I figured it was too good to be true, but I’m so glad I joined the CGS family.